ablanco1950/MNIST_WITHOUT_SKLEARN/README.md

 The program is run from Spyder:

 MNIST_Scipy.py

+The records of the test file can be selected by modifying the parameters ContMaxTest, how many records of the test records are tested (on line 8 of the program) and StartTest, beginning record of the test file to be tested, (line 10 of the program)

 Also included is the MNIST_Numpy_linalg.py module that makes use of Numpy's linalg method, although with higher execution times-